-- Excluding any ransom payments, the average (mean) bill incurred by Mexican organizations to recover from a ransomware attack in the last year came in at \$1.35 million, notably below the \$1.53 million global average.
-This includes costs of downtime, people time, device cost, network cost, lost opportunity, etc. - Mexican organizations recover swiftly from ransomware attacks, with 64% fully recovered in up to a week (well above the 53% global average) and just 10% taking between one and six months to recover.
+- Excluding any ransom payments, the average (mean) bill incurred by Chilean organizations to recover from a ransomware attack in the last year came in at \$1.2 million, below the \$1.53 million global average.
+This includes costs of downtime, people time, device cost, network cost, lost opportunity, etc. - ► Chilean organizations recover swiftly from ransomware attacks, with 65% fully recovered in up to a week, well above the 53% global average.
+Just 8% took between one and six months to recover. significantly below the 18% global average.